Exclusive: Deutsche Telekom to win EU nod for Dutch Tele2 deal, shares jump

-BRUSSELS (Reuters) - Deutsche Telekom (DTEGn.DE) will win unconditional EU antitrust approval to buy Tele2’s (TEL2b.ST) Dutch business, sources familiar with the matter said on Monday, sending telecoms shares higher on hopes of more flexible regulation on consolidation.
+BRUSSELS (Reuters) - Deutsche Telekom will win unconditional EU antitrust approval to buy Tele2’s Dutch business, sources familiar with the matter said on Monday, sending telecoms shares higher on hopes of more flexible regulation on consolidation.

-The European telecoms index .SXKP spiked higher, with Tele2 shares jumping 9 percent for its best day in more than four months.
+The European telecoms index spiked higher, with Tele2 shares jumping 9 percent for their best day in more than four months.
 Deutsche Telekom shares recovered from negative territory to a 1 percent gain.

 The telecoms industry has long called on the European Commission to take a broader view of mergers aimed at boosting revenue and investment, as well as allowing it to compete better against internet rivals.

-Pessimism reigned, however, after Competition Commissioner Margrethe Vestager scuppered a plan by Telia Company (TELIA.ST) and Telenor (TEL.OL) to merge their businesses in Denmark in 2015.
+Pessimism reigned, however, after Competition Commissioner Margrethe Vestager scuppered a plan by Telia Company and Telenor to merge their businesses in Denmark in 2015.

-A year later she blocked CK Hutchison Holdings’ (0001.HK) plan to merge its Three UK subsidiary with Telefonica’s (TEF.MC) O2 UK and also demanded hefty concessions for waving through other mobile telecoms deals.
+A year later she blocked CK Hutchison Holdings’ plan to merge its Three UK subsidiary with Telefonica’s O2 UK and also demanded hefty concessions for waving through other mobile telecoms deals.

 The Commission opened a full-scale investigation into the Deutsche Telekom bid five months ago, concerned that a deal reducing the Dutch market to three players from four would hurt competition and lead to price increases for consumers.

-Deutsche Telekom has argued that the combined company would have only a 25 percent market share, way behind market leader KPN (KPN.AS) and No. 2 player VodafoneZiggo.
+Deutsche Telekom has argued that the combined company would have only a 25 percent market share, way behind market leader KPN and No. 2 player VodafoneZiggo.

 It said the merged third player would be able to challenge the two competitors in fixed-broadband prices in the Netherlands and also roll out a 5G network more quickly.